Founding a New Church

 Paul was stressing the basic kinship of all men perhaps to overcome Greek prejudice against a Jewish preacher of a Jewish Messiah.
 Holding themselves to be superior, the Greeks would have been tempted to reject Paul's teaching simply because he was not Greek and Jesus was not Greek.
 Paul reminded them that all men have the same blood; in other words, that Jews were no less men than they were.

-In the second part of Paul's sermon, he began with a powerful argument that his conception of God, not theirs, was correct.
+In the second part of Paul's sermon to the court in Athens, he began with a powerful argument that his conception of God, not theirs, must be correct.
 The argument he used belonged to a type known in Christian apologetics as theistic.
 A theistic argument draws from the facts of creation some conclusion about God.
 The conclusion Paul drew was that God must be greater than any deity the Greeks worshiped.

 Having laid the groundwork for his final appeal, Paul told briefly what the God who is man's Creator expects from man.
 In the past, God allowed the Greeks and other nations to continue in ignorance.
+Paul’s bluntness here is startling.
+Although the court hearing him was made up of men who thought they embodied centuries of Greek learning and philosophy, he did not shrink from telling them the unpleasant but sorely needed truth that they were steeped in ignorance.
+We marvel at his courage.
+Paul said that "the times of this ignorance God winked at."
 The translation "winked at" is unfortunate.
 It suggests that God looked upon paganism with a kindly tolerance.
 The right translation is "overlooked."
 The meaning is that God chose not to bring immediate judgment on the nations, although they deserved it because they neglected Him.
 Rather, He postponed judgment until He could provide a way for the nations to come into a right relationship with Himself.
 Paul declared that the time for removing their ignorance had arrived.
 God was now, through the gospel, revealing Himself to men everywhere and commanding that they repent of their sins.
 In His mercy God would still postpone judgment.
 Yet a day of judgment would come.
 Although God had temporarily overlooked sin in the sense that He withheld His wrath for a time, He would not overlook it forever.
 He had already set a Day of Judgment and appointed a Judge.
 The Judge would be a man, but not an ordinary man.
 God certified this man as extraordinary by raising Him from the dead.

 Many of Paul's hearers suffered so keenly from chronic boredom that they even found Paul's sermon boring.
 When Paul affirmed Jesus' resurrection from the dead, they had heard enough.
 They stopped him from speaking further.
 Some reacted to his sermon with outright mockery.
 Like many intellectuals today, they wore skepticism as a badge of their intelligence.
 They felt that by disbelieving in the things of God, they showed themselves smarter than other people.
 Others who heard Paul treated him more politely, saying that they would listen to him again at a future time.
 But Paul evidently viewed their words as merely an excuse to escape from listening to him further at the present time, for he walked away and made no effort to witness to them again.